• Skip to primary navigation

 Step #3

-whipped cream in a glass bowl with handheld electric mixer on a gray surface
+Overhead view of whipped cream in a glass bowl with an electric hand mixer.

 1. Begin assembling the icebox cake.
 Line a standard loaf pan (roughly 8.4"x4.5" with plastic wrap so that all sides are covered and the wrap hangs over the edges (A).
 Spread the whipped cream into an even layer in the bottom of the pan (B).
 Cover with a layer of chocolate wafer cookies (C).